Tuberculosis Vaccine Trial (TB043)

 What does the trial involve?

-Overall, the study will recruit 71 people into six groups.
+Overall, the study will recruit 81 people into seven groups.

 Is there any reimbursement for the trial?

 Participants are reimbursed from £705-£750 for their time and travel.
+An additional £45 will be reimbursed if the optional 12-month visit is undertaken.
 Full details of the reimbursement can be found in the volunteer information sheet.

 What are the advantages of taking part?